Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

-When writing your company mission statement, craft a concise yet compelling message that explains the opportunities and needs your company addresses, how you will fulfill those needs and what unique value you'll provide your customers.
+When writing your company's mission statement, craft a concise yet compelling message that explains the opportunities and needs your company addresses, how you will fulfill those needs and what unique value you'll provide your customers.

 2. Know your target audience before designing product labels.